IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 The AWS Java SDK automatically reads the Access Key ID and Secret Access Key from one of these locations.
 They do not need to be provided explicitly.

 The AWS Java SDK sends all requests to `s3.amazonaws.com` by default.
 To send requests to {{site.data.keyword.cos_full_notm}}, the new `AmazonS3Client` instance needs the correct `setEndpoint` parameter.
-The SDK interprets the http(s) from the endpoint and infers encrypted or plain text from the URL.
+The SDK interprets the `http` from the endpoint and infers encrypted or plain text from the URL.
 {:tip}

 ```java